 If you know of any even better online brokerage introductory rewards program, please share.

 The process of transferring funds to get sign-up rewards is very similar to signing up for new rewards credit cards to take advantage of bonus rewards.

-For example, if you sign up for the Capital One Quicksilver Rewards Credit Card, you’ll earn 1.5% cash back on unlimited spending, 0% APR for the first 15 months, plus a one-time $200 cash bonus if you spend just $500 on purchases within the first three months of signing up.
+For example, if you sign up for the Capital One Quicksilver Rewards Credit Card, you could earn cash back on unlimited spending plus a one-time cash bonus if you meet the promotion’s minimum spending requirement on purchases within the first three months of signing up.

 I know people who sign up for rewards credit cards every 3 – 6 months to take advantage of all the introductory offers.
 They’ll end up with dozens of cards to keep track of, but at least they’ll get lots of free cash and points.
 I used to do this in my early 20s, but I stopped once my company gave me an AMEX corporate card to spend on entertaining clients.